 What's not included:

 Flights, insurance, visas (if applicable) and vaccinations.
-Full support will be provided in getting all these arranged if you choose Premium Support.
+Full assistance will be provided in getting all these arranged if you choose our Premium Support.